maphew/zadam-trilium-wiki/Troubleshooting.md

 ### Anonymized database

 In some cases it's necessary to see the database structure to be able to debug the problem.
-Of course we can't ask you to send us your [[document|Document]] file with your notes.
+Of course, we can't ask you to send us your [[document|Document]] file with your notes.

 For this Trilium supports anonymization of the database - you can trigger this in Options -> Advanced tab.